 The GDP process started with generation of 9 background reports assessing the prior GDP, our current density, land availability, infrastructure and environment.

 A 23-member Citizen Advisory Committee (CAC) was assembled with representatives from each of the earlier Small Area Planning areas and 5 at-large members.
-The CAC advisee the Office of Planning and Zoning in the drafting of Plan2040.
+The CAC advised the Office of Planning and Zoning in the drafting of Plan2040.

-Plan2040 is near completion.
+Plan2040 is now.
 It will serve as a guide for nine Regional Area Plans that will provide recommendations on land use and zoning to the Council.
 Each Regional Area Plan will be followed by comprehensive rezoning for the Region.
 The Regional Plans will be carried out in groups of three with the first plans beginning in the May - June timeframe.